christinatan1/spotifyapp/README.md

 2. [Schema](#Schema)

 ## Overview
-Music sharing app that allows users to create a profile and share music they enjoy with their friends, as well as see what their friends are listening to.
+This app was developed during Facebook University, on the Android track, during the summer of 2021.
+Sound City is an app where users can connect to their Spotify and share music with their friends.
+They can discover new music through their friends' posts, and they can see directly what their friends are listening to.

 ### Description
-Allows people using the app to share their music with their follows and see music that people they follow post.
-Users can customize their profile with emojis and music, as well as display their most recently played song.
-They can also start a collaborative music session with their friends to listen to music together.
-Upon entering the app, users will be taken to the login page, where they will be prompted to create an account and profile.
+Sound City is a music sharing app where users can users can connect to Spotify and share their playlists, top songs of the month, and even their currently playing song.
+They can play a song or playlist from a post in the app, and when they click on another user’s profile, they can view their compatibility score with them, calculated based on how similar their details are.

 ### App Evaluation
 - **Category:** Social Media